FACT0RN/factoring/README.md

 2. Now, to run a container do this:

 ```
-docker run -ti -e SCRIPTPUBKEY="ValidScriptPubKey" -e RPC_USER="Your node's rpc username" -e RPC_PASS="Your node rpc's password" -e YAFU_THREADS=4 -e YAFU_LATHREADS=4 --network host factorn_mining  bash -c "python3.10 FACTOR.py"
+docker run -ti -e SCRIPTPUBKEY="ValidScriptPubKey" -e RPC_USER="Your node's rpc username" -e RPC_PASS="Your node rpc's password" -e YAFU_THREADS=max_core_count_minus_one -e YAFU_LATHREADS=max_core_count_minus_one --network host factorn_mining  bash -c "python3.10 FACTOR.py"
 ```

-I'd recommend to run as many container as you have physical cores mines one.
-So, if you have 4 cores, run 3 containers by executing step 2 three times.
+I'd recommend to run one container.
+Use as many threads as you have cores, minus one so the OS has on core to do normal system stuff.
+If you run htop you will see how many cores you have.

 Happy factoring!